|

 A replica of the bench was put in place here in 2004 for the filming of

-modern picnic table is back.
+version is now on the site.
 (U.S. National Archives) |

 |